Johnny Devine: X Division Champion and Team 3D (2007 - 2008)

 On the November 15 edition of Impact, Team 3D took a mystery member of the X-Division hostage and made a list of demands.
 The entire X-Division came to his rescue but the hostage (Devine) was a traitor and helped Team 3-D destroy everyone.
 On the November 22 edition of Impact, Devine competed in a 3-way Turkey Bowl Qualifier which was won by Samoa Joe.
 At Turning Point, Johnny Devine and Team 3D defeated Jay Lethal and The Motor City Machine Guns in a Six Man Tag Team Tables match.
 On the November 27, 2007 edition of TNA Today, Devine defeated former Team Canada teammate Petey Williams after driving him to the mat with a double underhook piledriver.
 Devine was sporting new entrance music and attire as well and regained his cocky and obnoxious attitude.
 On the December 6 edition of Impact, Devine and Team 3D defeated Jay Lethal & Chris Sabin & Alex Shelley in a Ladder Match.
 On the December 13 edition of Impact, Devine faced "Black Machismo" Jay Lethal in a Lumberjack Strap match, which he lost.
 On the December 20 edition of Impact, Team 3-D and Devine faced Jay Lethal, Alex Shelley and Chris Sabin in a Double North Pole Match, which they lost.
 On the January 3, 2008 edition of Impact, Devine participated in a TNA X-Division Gauntlet Match, which was won by Petey Williams.
 At Final Resolution (January 2008), Devine and Team 3D defeated Jay Lethal and The Motor City Machine Guns in a Six-man tag team Ultimate X match.
 On the January 24, 2008 taping of TNA Impact, Devine defeated Jay Lethal to win the TNA X Division Championship after Brother Ray hit Lethal with a kendo stick.
 This was Devine's first title in TNA.
 On the February 7 edition of Impact, Devine faced Homicide where he lost by DQ.
 He lost the title to Lethal at Against All Odds after being pinned by Lethal in a six-man street fight which also included Team 3D and The Motor City Machine Guns.
 On the February 21 edition of Impact, Devine lost 3-way #1 Contenders match for a shot at the X Division title.
 On the March 27 edition of Impact, Devine defeated Alex Shelley in an X-Scape Qualifying match.
 At Lockdown (2008), Devine was a part of a Six Man Xscape match for the TNA X Division Championship, which was won by Jay Lethal.
-On the April 17 edition of Impact, Devine got a X-Division title shot but failed to win the title.
+On the April 17 edition of Impact, Devine got an X-Division title shot but failed to win the title.
 At Sacrifice, Devine competed in a TerrorDome match to determine the number one contender to the TNA X Division Championship and take Kurt Angle's place in the main event; the match was won by Kaz.
 On the May 15 edition of Impact, Devine and The Rock & Rave Infection faced Kaz, Jay Lethal and Sonjay Dutt in a losing effort.
 On the June 5 edition of Impact, Devine competed in a King of the Mountain match, which was won by Kaz.
 On the July 24 edition of Impact, Devine competed in a Fatal 4 Way Match, which was won by Consequences Creed.
 On the July 31 edition of Impact, Devine teamed with Lance Rock and Jimmy Rave to face Jay Lethal, Curry Man and Shark Boy in a losing effort.
 On the August 14 edition of Impact, Devine faced Matt Morgan in a losing effort.
 On the September 4 edition of Impact, Devine faced Abyss in a Hardcore Match that ended in a No Contest.
 On the September 11 edition of Impact, Devine faced Samoa Joe in Match #1 of Kevin Nash's "Challenge" for Joe.
 On the September 18 edition of Impact, Devine teamed with Petey Williams and Jimmy Rave to face Super Eric, Shark Boy and Curry Man in a losing effort.
 At Bound for Glory, Devine competed in a Steel Asylum match (during which he botched his finishing move, resulting in the injury of Jimmy Rave), which was won by Jay Lethal; on the same night, he also interfered during the Monster's Ball match, helping Team 3D put Abyss through a flaming table.